andreas0x41/coding-tutorial-obsidian/content/Python/1 General/4 Comment.md

 > [!todo]- less exam relevant
 > Less exam relevant, but still good/helpful to know.

-Docstrings are often used to document the definition of a [[5 Function|function]], method or class.
+Docstrings are often used to document the definition of a [[5 Function|function]], method, or class.
 You can put an explanation of what the function is doing, its parameters, return values, ... directly under the def/class keyword.
 Most IDEs will even display this explanation to the programmer when using the function/method/class.

 ```python
 def hello(name):